 This refers to when the last and toe are so to say draged out and elongated.
 Both toe shapes that are round or square can be elongated.
 Sometimes non-native English tongue mix this up with chiseled, but a last can be only elongated, just chiseled, or both elongated and chiseled.

-A symmetrical last have a toe that has an inward shape on both sides, and where the toe when the ports relative to the middle.
-Given the shape of the foot what we call symmetrical toe always a bit asymmetrical, so it’s in this context a relative concept.
+A symmetrical last have a toe that has an inward shape on both sides, and where the toe is located near the relative middle.
+Given the shape of the foot what we call symmetrical toe is always a bit asymmetrical, so it’s in this context a relative concept.
 It was only on the really old, not-so-good days when you could not afford to manufacture shoes for each foot as you did absolutely symmetrical shoes.
 All such shoes then looked exactly the same and it made no difference for the right and left foot, and these were obviously not very comfortable for any of the feet.

 A last with an asymmetric toe is positioned far inwards, where the front of the shoe’s inner part runs fairly straight forward from the inner ankle, while the outer is more heavily angled.
 Again, it’s hard to say where to draw the distinction between symmetric and asymmetric shoe, since it is relative concept which is interpreted differently.